cuixa/rust-by-example/src/macros/designators.md

 The arguments of a macro are prefixed by a dollar sign `$` and type annotated with a *designator*:

+designators are used in macros to specify the type of the argument. types of designators are: [line 55]

 ```rust,editable
 macro_rules! create_function {
     // This macro takes an argument of designator `ident` and